The regular lines of antigen-antibody

 are identical terms, the antibody titer and antibody concentration

-are not because of multiple antigenic determinants on a virion giving rise to a variety of n especially non-neutralizing antibodies.
+are not because of multiple antigenic determinants on a virion resulting in a variety of especially non-neutralizing antibodies.

 Conclusions summarized.